20 Ways to stay focused at work (+ instant hacks)

 Next, you’ll need to elevate your workspace with the right lighting and some greenery:

-• Bring a small houseplant to put on your desk — plants help relieve stress in the workplace, and you’ll have something to take care of when you need to put your mind off of work.
+• Bring a small houseplant to put on your desk — plants help relieve stress in the workplace, and you’ll have something to take care of when you need to put your mind off work.

-Tip #16: Meditate for 5 minutes
+Tip #14: Meditate for 5 minutes

 In addition, people with ADHD can benefit from a specific mental training practice called mindfulness meditation.
 This type of meditation can help increase attentional functioning and other cognitive abilities.